fifth-postulate/parser-combinators/articles/java-magazine/index.md

 ```

 - G: It does!
 Would it not be great if you can make this more generic?
-- D: Do you want to accept the charcter to match?
+- D: Do you want to accept the character to match?
 Like so

 ```kotlin
 fun character(needle: Char): Parser<Char> = { input ->